MathiasRenner/bitleaf-blog/_posts/2018-10-15-how-to-use-riot-and-matrix.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Why should you use thie one?
-For several reasons I consider <strong>Riot with Matrix the "best" messaging solution for eveyone available today</strong>.
+<p>Why should you use this one?
+For several reasons I consider <strong>Riot with Matrix the "best" messaging solution for everyone available today</strong>.
 Please see <a href="http://bitleaf.de">this blog post</a> to read more about my reasoning.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->